Big Shug: Biography

 In 2013 Guy appeared in two movies.
 In the HBO movie "Clear History," he was door security for the band Chicago.
 In "The Heat," starring Sandra Bullock and Melissa McCarthy, he was "Tough Guy #2."
 He also appeared in Boston-based films "The Town", and "Black Mass".

 Big Shug released his sixth studio album "Triple OGzus" in March 2015.
 Shug's upcoming project is entitled "The Living Room Project" according to his Instagram page.
 As of January 2019, there is no word on the release date of the album.
 In January 2019, Big Shug announced his new album will be entitled “The Diamond Report” while “The Living Room Project” has been rumored to have been shelved or pushed off but Shug has not confirmed this.

 A promotional single entitled "Still Big" for Shug's new album coming out later that month was released on October 7.
 On October 25, 2019, Big Shug released his seventh studio album "The Diamond Report".
 On the same day, Shug released the first single from the album "EMF" which was produced by long time friend of Guy, DJ Premier.
 The following week, Big Shug was featured on Gang Starr's newest album "One of the Best Yet" on two tracks, "One of the Best Yet (Big Shug Interlude)" and "Take Flight (Militia, Pt.
 4)".

 Big Shug's music is known to frequently be featured on DJ Premier's radio show on Sirius XM.

 In late 2024 Big Shug announced that his eighth album would be titled "Undefeated" and fully produced by DJ Premier.
-The album is currently slated for an early 2025 release.
+The album was slated for an early 2025 release.